User Profile: Dr. Karen Seto

 Who uses NASA Earth science data?
 Dr. Karen Seto, to study the environmental effects of urbanization.

-Dr. Karen Seto, Frederick C. Hixon Professor of Geography and Urbanization Science and Associate Dean for Research, Yale School of Forestry & Environmental Studies; Director of the Seto Lab at Yale University
+Dr. Karen Seto, Frederick C. Hixon Professor of Geography and Urbanization Science and Associate Dean for Research, Yale School of Forestry and Environmental Studies; Director of the Seto Lab at Yale University

 Research interests: Urbanization and its effects on local and global environments, with a particular research emphasis on India and China.